swcarpentry/python-novice-inflammation/_episodes/05-cond.md

 ~~~
 {: .output}

-One important thing to notice in the code above is that we use a double equals sign `==` to test for equality
+Note that to test for equality we use a double equals sign `==`
-rather than a single equals sign
-because the latter is used to mean assignment.
+rather than a single equals sign `=` which is used to assign values.

 We can also combine tests using `and` and `or`.
 `and` is only true if both parts are true: